fastlane-community/README/README.md

 There are exceptions to these inclusion guidelines that will be handled on a case by case basis.

-Please open an issue [here](https://github.com/fastlane-community/.github) if you would like your plugin to be considered for inclusion 💪
+Please [open an issue](https://github.com/fastlane-community/.github/issues/new) if you would like your plugin to be considered for inclusion 💪